Oakland University: Golf courses

+Oakland West Center

+In April 2022, the Oakland University Board of Trustees approved the purchase of 18 acres of property two miles west of the main campus.
+The property contains a 141,245 square-foot building that had previously been used by Baker College.
+The property is now named "Oakland West Center".The university began offering classes at the center in late Summer 2022, with Baker College and Oakland University classes co-existing in the center during the Summer and Fall 2022 semesters.
+Baker College ceased all operations at the center at the end of the Fall 2022 semester.

 Macomb County

 An office plaza in downtown Mount Clemens, in Macomb County, was donated to the university in 2010 by Gebran Anton and Stuart Frankel.
 It was repurposed and opened for the fall 2011 semester as the Anton/Frankel Center.
-It offers several undergraduate and graduate programs.
+It offered several undergraduate and graduate programs.In the summer of 2024, the university discontinued class offerings from the location and vacated the building.
+On February 7th, 2025, the Board of Trustees approved the sale of the property.

 Oakland University is also among the 12 colleges and universities offering programs at Macomb Community College's University Center.

 Oakland University Art Gallery, and art collection

 The Oakland University Art Gallery is a civic art exhibition venue in Rochester Hills, Michigan.
 Founded in 1966, it is part of Oakland University and occupies a portion of the University’s Wilson Hall.
-The gallery’s exhibitions have garnered national and international attention, and have been reviewed in publications including Art in America, Sculpture and W Magazine.
+The gallery’s exhibitions have garnered national and international attention, and have been reviewed in publications including Art in America, Sculpture and W.

 Art collection

 The collection has over 1,500 art objects.
 The gallery collection includes twentieth and twenty-first century paintings and sculptures by artists Richard Artschwager, Fernando Botero, Alex Katz, Malcolm Morley, Carlos Rolón, and Terry Winters.

-Other contemporary artworks in the collection include Detroit artists Michael Luchs, Gordon Newton, Robert Sestok, and Gilda Snowden.

 Former Professor of Art History and Archeology Carl F. Barnes Jr., and Anna M. Barnes donated their collection of over 500 prints in 1999.
 Collections highlights include the print oeuvre of English print maker and portrait painter Gerald Brockhurst.
 Other artist highlights from this collection include William Blake, Eugène Delacroix, Albrecht Dürer, William Hogarth, John Sloan, and James Abbott McNeill Whistler.

 The Tagore Collection was donated by Dr. Abanindranath Tagore in 1989.
 It contains calligraphy, rubbings, and scrolls.
 Among the scrolls, include works by Qi Baishi, Xu Beihong, Zhang Daqian, Li Keran, and Qigong, among others.

 G. Mennen Williams, the 41st Governor of Michigan, donated his collection in to the gallery in 1968.
 Williams held the position of Assistant Secretary of State for African Affairs during the Kennedy administration and bequeathed objects acquired during his tours of duty.
 A majority of the objects originate from West Africa in what is now Nigeria, Mali, Côte d'Ivoire, Burkino Faso, Ghana and Benin.